-The Analytical Science option has an emphasis on instrumental laboratory analysis and environmental science.
+The Analytical Science option will be of interest to those students who would enjoy an increased emphasis on instrumental laboratory analysis, organic chemistry, environmental regulations, and science.
 Graduates are versatile and can pursue a variety of related careers as well as degree studies.

 The Chemical and Environmental Technology diploma program offers the student a broad background in technology and skills that can be applied to many industries.
 Near the end of their first year in the program, students will choose one of two options: Analytical Science or Process Engineering.
 These options are not exclusive — all students will have enough exposure to both topic areas to qualify for a full spectrum of varied employment opportunities.
 Choosing an option allows students to pick an area of interest for increased emphasis while still keeping their future options open.